Farid-mfk/QA_Check-List/README.md

   # “New password” text field

 49. Verify there is a validation message for empty “New password” text field.
-50. Verify a maximum length of the symbols for the “New password” text field
+50. Verify a maximum length of the symbols for the “New password” text field.
-51. Verify a minimum length of the symbols for the “New password” text field
+51. Verify a minimum length of the symbols for the “New password” text field.
-52. Verify there is a validation message for the maximum + 1 symbol for the “New password” text field
+52. Verify there is a validation message for the maximum + 1 symbol for the “New password” text field.
-53. Verify a maximum – 1 symbol for the “New password” text field
+53. Verify a maximum – 1 symbol for the “New password” text field.
 54. Verify the “New password” text field is allowed for the input: Latin letters, Russian letters, digits, lower-case letters, upper-case letters, spec symbols.
 55. Verify spaces in “New password” text field are not truncated they should be recognized as the part of password.
-56. Verify the “New password” text field is not allowed for the input tags (<script>alert('test script entered into the [fieldname]')</script>)
+56. Verify the “New password” text field is not allowed for the input tags (<script>alert('test script entered into the [fieldname]')</script>).
 57. Verify the “New password” text field is not allowed for the input wildcards and accented chars.
 58. Verify it is possible to copy-pasted the password.
-59. Verify that the password is in encrypted form when entered
+59. Verify that the password is in encrypted form when entered.

   # “Birthday” drop-downs

 60. Verify that the current date is set by default.
-61. Verify it is possible to enter a valid date of birth
+61. Verify it is possible to enter a valid date of birth.
 62. Verify a validation icon appears, if the date of birth is greater than current date.
-63. Verify it is impossible to choose several values from the drop-downs
+63. Verify it is impossible to choose several values from the drop-downs.
-64. Verify it is impossible to leave the drop-downs empty
+64. Verify it is impossible to leave the drop-downs empty.
-65. Verify a validation icon appears, if to choose incorrect “Date” values for the month ‘February’ (e.g. 30-31 February)
+65. Verify a validation icon appears, if to choose incorrect “Date” values for the month ‘February’ (e.g. 30-31 February).
+66. Verify drop-down "Month" opens and contains the list of months to select.
+67. Verify drop-down "Day" opens and contains the list of dates to select.
+68. Verify drop-down "Year" opens and contains the list of years to select.
+69. Verify values from the "Month", "Day", "Year" drop-downs may be preselected by arrow keys and then selected by "Enter".
+72. Verify values from the "Month", "Day", "Year" drop-downs may be preselected by entering the first letter from the keyboard.

   # “Gender” radio buttons